Prunella Ransome: Career

 Ransome made her West End debut in a 1959 musical production of Jane Eyre with further West End appearances in Do Re Mi and Oliver!.
 She later spent five months singing at a cabaret in Athens and upon returning to the UK worked delivering cars for a London automobile dealership prior to being cast in 1965 in the musical stage play The Match Girls.
 Following that play's 1966 West End transfer, Ransome's performance drew the attention of a producer of the 1967 film Far from the Madding Crowd, with a screen test leading to her playing that film's second female lead and her performance earning her a Golden Globe Award nomination.

 Ransome progressed in her film career playing the female lead in the 1969 film Alfred the Great.
 Her subsequent screen career, however, was focused almost exclusively on television, Ransome having debuted in that medium in the 1967 serialisation of Kenilworth.
 In the 1970s she had major multi-episode roles in three well-regarded TV drama series: Warship and A Horseman Riding By for the BBC, and Dangerous Knowledge for Southern Television.
 She also appeared in other TV series of the period, such as Man at the Top, episode "I’ll Do the Dirty Work", in 1970.
-Also in 1970 she appeared in Granada TV series "A Family at War" - playing Dominique Brahaut the Girlfriend of Philip Ashton during his posting to the Channel Islands.
+That same year she appeared in the Granada TV series A Family at War, playing Dominique Bréhaut, the girlfriend of Philip Ashton during his posting to the Channel Islands.
+She appeared as Princess Alexandra in “The Ozerov Inheritance”, an episode of The Persuaders!, in 1972.